sw-samuraj/blog-concurrency/README.md

 # blog-concurrency

-A trial Clojure project for a blog post about concurrency in Clojure.
+A trial Clojure project for blog post series about concurrency in Clojure.

 ## Usage

-TBD
+1. Clone the project.
+1. Run `lein test`.
+1. Browse the source code.

 ## License